 Sometimes, the insurance contracts also contain a clause for deductibles to be paid by the insured before any sharing of costs is done.
-Deductibles refer to the minimum amount that an insured must incur during the year before the insurance company begins to start incurring its share of expenses.
-Only once the required amount of deductible is met, the insurer shall start paying its share of costs as per the agreed coinsurance ratio.
-Further, when the claim arises, the insured must pay their share of the costs, before the costs are paid by the insurer.
+Deductibles refer to the minimum amount an insured must incur during the year before the insurance company begins to incur its share of expenses.
+Only once the required deductible amount is met the insurer shall start paying its share of costs per the agreed coinsurance ratio.
+Further, when the claim arises, the insured must pay their share of the prices before the insurer pays them.

-However, in many medical insurance policies, there is an upper cap on out-of-pocket expenses, known as out-of-pocket maximum beyond which the insured doesn’t need to pay any amount towards the medical expenses in a year.
+However, in many medical insurance policies, there is an upper cap on out-of-pocket expenses, known as the out-of-pocket maximum, beyond which the insured doesn’t need to pay any amount towards the medical expenses in a year.
 Coinsurance and deductible together represent out-of-pocket expenses.

 How Does It Work?

 In many insurance contracts, there is an agreed percentage of sharing of insurance claim costs between the insurer and the insured.
-A very common ratio is 80:20 for coinsurance.
+A prevalent ratio is 80:20 for coinsurance.
 Further, there is a condition that the insured person shall bear the deductible during the insurance year before any sharing of costs is done.
-Insurance companies might place an upper-cap for the coinsurance and deductible (known as maximum out-of-pocket expenses) beyond which the insured person might need not incur these expenses.
-The cost of the claim as reduced by the deductible amount is to be shared by the insurer and the insured in the agreed ratio.
+Insurance companies might place an upper cap for the coinsurance and deductible (known as maximum out-of-pocket expenses) beyond which the insured person might need not incur these expenses.
+The cost of the claim, as reduced by the deductible amount, is to be shared by the insurer and the insured in the agreed ratio.

 In the case of property insurance contracts, the term coinsurance refers to the level of insurance cover that a property owner must take on the property to be eligible for claims.